Kienin/Lua_Code/README.md

 Hello there!
-Thisis just me trying to learn the fundamentals of LUA!
+This is just me trying to learn the fundamentals of LUA!